open-olive/loop-development-kit/ldk/node/examples/clipboard/readme.md

 ## Clipboard LDK Usage Example
-This NodeJS module utilizes the OliveHelps NodeJS LDK to demonstrate listening for clipboard events and sending them to the OliveHelps UI as Whispers.
+This NodeJS module utilizes the Olive Helps NodeJS LDK to demonstrate listening for clipboard events and sending them to the Olive Helps UI as Whispers.

 ### Modifying
 The Loop itself is defined in `src/index.ts`